ioos/BioData-Training-Workshop/_docs/workshop.md

 ### Python and R setups and resources for the workshop
 The workshop will rely heavily on R and Python for hands-on exercises and tools.
 We have set up R and Python instructions and resources to enable participants to set up environments for these programming languages both in participants' computers and on [the cloud (via JupyterHub and RStudio)](https://ioosbiodata.cloudmaven.org).
 All these resources are found on the workshop GitHub repository at [https://github.com/ioos/BioData-Training-Workshop](https://github.com/ioos/BioData-Training-Workshop).
 See the [instructions on the README.md file](https://github.com/ioos/BioData-Training-Workshop/blob/master/README.md) for full details.

 Note for JupyterHub: You will need to have a github username, and your username sent to us to be able to access the Jupyterhub.
 If you are having trouble accessing Jupyterhub please send an email to landungs@uw.edu with your github username.
-Thank you.

 ## Venue